-- Best recipe for when those bananas ripened with the summer heat in the blink of an eye!
+- Great way to use up those bananas that ripened with the summer heat in the blink of an eye!

 - Freezes well!

-- You're being invaded by zucchini!
-(By the way, if you haven't tried my Chocolate Zucchini Bread you definitely have got too!!!!)
+- It's zucchini season, and you're being invaded by zucchini!
+(By the way, if you haven't tried my Chocolate Zucchini Bread, you definitely have got to!!!!)

 - Can be made with or without chocolate chips!
 (I always sneak some in just like I do with my Banana Oatmeal Muffins...shhh!)